dappnode/DAppNodeDocs/docs/install.md

 That is why we recommend having at least 4gbs RAM (ideally 8GB) and an SSD hard drive with at least 256 GB (add capacity as you like, keep in mind that only Ethereum mainet is 180 GB at press time).

 In the client side you just need an OpenVPN client installed in the device with which you want to connect to your DAppNode.
-See info on recommended clients and installation instructions below.
+See info on recommended clients and installation [here](https://github.com/dappnode/DAppNode/wiki/OpenVPN-Client-Guide)

 ## How to install DAppNode on your machine